airladon/FigureOne/tutorials/1 - Shape/README.md

 ## Explanation

 ### HTML
-In the HTML, a `div` is created that will house the diagram.
+In the HTML, a `div` is created that will house the figure.
 ```html
  <div id="figureOneContainer" style="width: 500px; height: 500px; background-color: black;">
  ```